infradise/visualkube/changelog/Visualkube-for-VSCode.md

 ## 1.1.0 (25.11.03)
 - Bumped Visualkube engine 5.9.1 (Build 2426) to **5.10.31 (Build 2428)**.
-- ⚠️ Due to major structural changes (supporting guest mode for Community Edition), the release of version 1.1.0 has been **temporarily postponed**.
+- ⚠️ Due to major structural changes (supporting guest mode for Local), the release of version 1.1.0 has been **temporarily postponed**.
   It will be published once the changes are stabilized.